Theoretical stack · Weight Loss & Body Composition

 The takeaway

-The GLP-1 + amylin direction is the most evidence-grounded combination strategy in modern obesity pharmacology — genuinely complementary mechanisms, strong per-compound evidence, supportive Phase 2 combination data (CagriSema), and the practical availability of pramlintide for users wanting to explore the logic now.
-The honest framing: this is one of the more defensible combination concepts on the site, but combination-specific Phase 3 data is still being generated, and the regimen burden (especially with pramlintide's TID injection) is non-trivial.
+The GLP-1 + amylin direction is the most evidence-grounded combination strategy in modern obesity pharmacology, complementary mechanisms, strong per-compound evidence, supportive Phase 2 combination data (CagriSema), and the practical availability of pramlintide for users wanting to explore the logic now.
+Practically speaking, this is one of the more defensible combination concepts on the site, but combination-specific Phase 3 data is still being generated, and the regimen burden (especially with pramlintide's TID injection) is non-trivial.

 References